mohanson/pxsol/doc/content/prikey_crypto_ecdsa.md

 | ---------- | -------------- | ------------------- |
 | Bitcoin    | secp256k1      | ECDSA               |
 | Solana     | ed25519        | eddsa               |

-Understanding these distinctions requires a foundation in the secp256k1 elliptic curve and its limitations, which in turn necessitates an understanding of the discrete logarithm problem.

 ## The Bitcoin Standard Curve